Games We Love To Take Away

 Whether you’re in a caravan sheltering from the rain or a Greek taverna staying out of the sun, card games are great fun on holiday.
 Everyone is relaxed and there’s time to fill.
-The key is finding good games that fit in your suitcase and everyone loves playing.
-Here’s 9 top games to take on holiday.
+Good holiday games must fit easily in your suitcase and be age appropriate for the whole family.
+Here’s Ten Top Games to take on holiday.

-The best-selling card game on Amazon which is why I’ve included it in our Top Games To Take on Holiday.
+Dobble is the best-selling card game on Amazon.
 Now also available in a waterproof version so you can play on the beach.
 Every card has one matching picture.
 Your task is to find them.
 It’s tricky because the pictures are different sizes.
 A great game to play with kids because there’s no advantage for adults.
 There are other mini-games you can play with the same pack.
 This is our well-used Dobble set.

 Our children are a bit older now so it’s a while since we took Rat A Tat Cat on holiday.
-If I remember correctly, you have to take and dump numbered cards with the goal of having the lowest total when someone shouts “Rat A Tat Cat”.
+You have to take and dump numbered cards with the goal of having the lowest total when someone shouts “Rat A Tat Cat”.
 It’s a good way to teach children about basic maths and probability.

-I bought Go Sushi after reading its excellent reviews on Amazon (five-star rating from over 150 reviews).
+One of our newest holiday games.
 Unlike other card games, you pass your entire hand round (minus one card you want to keep) each go.
-There are points for getting the most or least and for pairs and triples.
-Wasabi increases the value of your Nigari Sushi.
-Doesn’t take long to learn and it’s a nice quick game.
-We didn’t get around to playing it on holiday but did play it lots when we got home.
-Each hand only takes about 5 minutes.
+There are points for getting the most or least of certain cards, and for pairs and triples.
+It doesn’t take long to learn and it’s a nice quick game because each hand only takes about five minutes.

 Sort It Out is such a great game.
 You get given a list of things and have to sort them in a particular order.
 It’s quite tricky.
 We find working in adult/child teams is the most fun.
 I was thrilled to see it is also available in this mini version.
 I feel this is going to be one of our top games for taking on holiday.